rticommunity/rtiperftest/srcDoc/examples.rst

 - **register_custom_type_data**:
     This function is used to set your data before being registered.
 It is only required for key types.
-Set the key filed of the data based on the key input.
+Set the key field of the data based on the key input.
     There is a one-to-one mapping between an input key and an instance.
     The function takes two arguments: